 Different Types of Lab Grown Diamonds: A Complete Guide

 Ever since HPHT synthetic diamonds and CVD diamonds came into existence, they have given natural diamonds good competition.
-There are a variety of man-made diamonds available in the market, and if you’re interested in buying these loose diamonds then you should be fully aware of the types of lab-grown diamonds.
+A diverse range of synthetic diamonds is readily available in the market, and if you’re considering the purchase of these loose diamonds, it’s essential to have a comprehensive understanding of the different types of lab grown diamonds.

 The key reason man-made diamonds have created such a massive impact on the diamond market is due to their easy availability and cheap prices (in comparison to natural diamonds).
-The creators of man-made diamonds have stepped up a level and are able to create Type IIA diamonds manually.
-To give you an idea, Type IIA diamonds are those which qualify as high-class diamonds; Koh-i-Noor and Cullinan are a few examples.
+The innovators in the field of synthetic diamonds have elevated their capabilities and can now craft Type IIA diamonds through manual processes.

-Now to help you distinguish between the different types of lab-grown diamonds, we have mentioned all the types of man-made diamonds below.
+Now to help you distinguish between the different types of lab grown diamonds, we have mentioned all the types of man-made diamonds below.
 Along with details to answer your question of “how are lab grown diamonds made?”

 Types of Lab Created Diamonds